-This page has 2 reviews of a popular Flamenco show in Barcelona sent in by site visitors Phil Batchelor and Stefka Taneva.
-Flamenco is traditional for the South of Spain in the Andalucia region however Barcelona also has excellent flamenco Tablaos as they are known.
-At one of these venues you will experience the passion and music of traditional Spanish Flamenco music and dance, an experience that will give you goose bumps all over!
+This page has reviews of a popular Flamenco show in Barcelona's Spanish Village Poble Espanyol sent in by site visitors Phil Batchelor and Stefka Taneva.
+Flamenco is traditional for the South of Spain in the Andalusia region however Barcelona also has excellent flamenco Tablaos as they are known.
+Barcelona also home to one of the greatest flamenco dancers of all time Carmen Amaya, after which this Tablao is named.
+You will experience the passion and music of traditional Spanish flamenco music and dance, an experience that will give you goose bumps all over.

 This review of a flamenco Barcelona show was submitted by Phil Batchelor, Bristol, United Kingdom.